yasiryagi/helpdesk/roles/storage-lead/README.md

 To create an opening, the lead needs to run the `working-groups:createOpening` command using their role key.

-There are some options for specific purposes which can be selected, as shown below:
+There are some options for specific purposes which can be selected with this command, as shown below:
 ```
 OPTIONS
   -c, --createDraftOnly      If provided - the extrinsic will not be executed.